zeref69/CDAC_test/README.md

 # CDAC_test
 Sample repository for CDAC Practicals
 My name is aryan
-I am a tudent at Cdac noida
+I am a student at Cdac noida